Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page describes how to deploy Enterprise-scale with the [Management resources][wiki_management_resources] created in the current Subscription context, using the default configuration settings.
+This page describes how to deploy your Azure landing zone with the [Management resources][wiki_management_resources] created in the current Subscription context, using the default configuration settings.

 In this example, we take the [default configuration][wiki_deploy_default_configuration] and make the following changes: